- 1. Introduction and Overview

 Like the Fitness to Study Procedure, the more formal ways of dealing with unsatisfactory academic performance are only intended for use when initial informal steps have not resolved issues.
 These informal steps include a student’s regular start or end of Term one-to-one meetings with their Directors of Studies and/or other discussions requested by the Director of Studies, the student themselves, supervisors, the student’s Tutor or others.
 Most often issues can be resolved in this manner and the conversations may also lead to engagement with the tutorial system and other student support services.
 The informal stage should initially be used to address the situation, prior to taking any formal action.

-The first more formal stage is for the student, along with his or her Tutor, to meet with their Director of Studies and the Senior Tutor.
+The first more formal stage is for the student, sometimes along with their Tutor, to meet with their Director of Studies and the Senior Tutor.
 At this meeting the reasons for the unsatisfactory performance are explored in detail, with everyone having a chance to express their views and make comments.
 The aim in this meeting is very much to identify problems and possible solutions.
 The Senior Tutor follows up the meeting with a letter to the student summarising the discussion and the agreed action.
+In many cases that is the end of the matter other than continuing discussion between the student and their Director of Studies.
+This meeting can also be the first step in a Fitness to Study process if it reveals that there are appropriate issues to consider that are not successfully resolved.
+In some cases it may lead towards the Academic Committee processes if there is no improvement in a student’s performance.

 If the Director of Studies feels that subsequent to this meeting there is still no improvement and that the situation has become serious, the student may be referred to the Academic Committee.
 This committee is composed of the Master, the Senior Tutor, the student’s Director of Studies and one other Tutor or senior member of the College Council.
+Gowns are worn for the meeting.
 The formality of the occasion is designed to reflect the College’s view of the severity of the situation.
 However, the purpose of such a hearing is not punitive.
 Instead, the Committee attempts to establish the causes of the student’s unsatisfactory progress and to identify ways in which the situation might be retrieved in time for the exams.
-The Committee may set specific actions which the student is required to take, or specify academic tests or hurdles which need to be passed.
-These will be communicated in writing to the student and will constitute an agreement by which the student will be expected to abide.
-It may be decided that there should be regular review meetings with the student in order to monitor and support the agreement.
-If so, the student must provide their continued cooperation in this respect.
+The Committee may set specific actions which the student is required to take, or specify academic tests or tasks which need to be passed.
+The outcome, including the terms agreed at the meeting, will be communicated in writing to the student and will constitute an agreement by which the student will be expected to abide.
+It may be decided that there shall be regular review meetings with the student in order to monitor and support the agreement.
+If so, the student must provide their continued cooperation.
 Such review meetings may continue for part or all of their remaining time at College.
-There should be a written record of the terms of the agreement and a copy must be given to the student.

 It may be that there are personal circumstances or emotional difficulties preventing a student from working to their full potential.
 Where such circumstances are identified they will be taken into account in any of the above procedures.
 In such cases the emphasis will be on supporting the student to enable them to work effectively, and it may be decided these formal procedures are not appropriate.